rjsf-team/react-jsonschema-form/docs/api-reference/uiSchema.md

 ### `className` prop

-You can use this option to specify a class name for the submit button
+You can use this option to specify a class name for the submit button.

 ### `removed` option